 How To Report & Pay Payroll Taxes

-When you run payroll, calculating the taxes and discovering your employee’s net pay (aka their take-home pay or the amount they make after payroll taxes are removed) is only the first part of the process.
+When you are figuring out how to run payroll, calculating the taxes and discovering your employee’s net pay (aka their take-home pay or the amount they make after payroll taxes are removed) is only the first part of the process.
 After you’ve run your payroll numbers, you face the important task of getting those taxes into the right hands and accounting for your payroll to the government.
 As a small business owner, it is your responsibility to:

 - Withhold all payroll taxes and submit them on time (the 15th of every month, or next available business day) to state and federal agencies.